 Your preliminary work item will deal with a uniform identification scheme for all managed objects over heterogeneous sensor networks at a higher layer and a sensor network management architecture to accommodate various sensor networking technologies to setup a single, transparent management domain based on the uniform identification scheme where the transparency corresponds to a uniform identification scheme for all managed objects over different-type sensor networks.

-WeWe think that:
+Q25/16 is of the opinion that:

 those two items are complementary each other; and,

-your standard shall fit with our standardized management architecture if your standard applies to SNMP-based sensor networks.
+your standard will fit with our standardized management architecture if your standard applies to SNMP-based sensor networks.

-Consequently wewe would like to request you that your uniform identification scheme and resulting management architecture do not make any conflict with ITU-T H.641-based sensor networks.
-WeWe would like to keep collaborating on this work activity.
+Consequently Q25/16 would like to request you that your uniform identification scheme and resulting management architecture do not make any conflict with ITU-T H.641-based sensor networks.
+Q25/16 would like to keep collaborating on this work activity.